‘The Voice’: Adam Levine Quitting? Replaced By Christina Aguilera For Season 13?

 Christina has not yet officially spoken out about whether or not she has big plans to return to The Voice for Season 13 as fans continue to speculate, though Latin Times alleged earlier this year that Aguilera was very much in the running to return to The Voice alongside Miley Cyrus, who is so far the only coach confirmed for Season 13.

-Citing a The Voice source, the site alleged back in January that Aguilera is reportedly “really interested in returning to the show after missing seasons 11 and 12” as Adam and Blake quitting rumors hit the headlines.
+Citing a The Voice source, the site alleged back in January that Aguilera is reportedly “really interested in returning to the show after missing Seasons 11 and 12” as Adam and Blake quitting rumors hit the headlines.

-Rumors also swirled earlier this year claiming that both Adam and Blake Shelton could be out to make way for an all-female coaching panel made up of Christina, Miley, Celine Dion and Jennifer Lopez.
+Rumors also swirled earlier this year claiming that both Adam and Blake Shelton could be out to make way for an all-female coaching panel made up of Christina, Miley, Celine Dion, and Jennifer Lopez.

 The Voice producers haven’t commented on the speculation over Christina and Adam’s futures when it comes to Season 13, though Levine has been pretty outspoken about potentially quitting the popular show in recent weeks.